faust-prime/X-ray-images-classification-with-Keras-TensorFlow/README.md

 7. Install environment:                                           "conda install -c conda-forge tensorflow"
 8. Install jupyter notebook:                                      "conda install jupyter"
 9. Install pillow:                                                "conda install pillow"
+10. Install SciPy:                                                 "conda install -c anaconda scipy"
-9. Activate TF:                                                   "source activate tensorflow"
+11. Activate TF:                                                   "source activate tensorflow"
-10. Launch JN:                                                     "jupyter notebook"
+12. Launch JN:                                                     "jupyter notebook"
-11. Open the file:                                                 "CNN.ipynb"
+13. Open the file:                                                 "CNN.ipynb"

-When all steps up to and including #9 have been completed, you can start working with #10: activate TF and start the notebook.
+When all steps up to and including #10 have been completed, you can start working with #11: activate TF and start the notebook.

 TODOs: Create Deep CNN + use transfer learning from InceptionV3